abari212/covid-19/README.md

 # Covid-19

-Tracking and modeling to help curb the covid-19 virus spread.
+Tracing and modeling to help curb the covid-19 virus spread.

-This repository contains both codes and data (as a study case) to track and model the spread of covid-19, and help to curb its spread in consultation with people from the health domain.
+This repository contains both codes and data (as a study case) to trace and model the spread of covid-19, and help to curb its spread in consultation with people from the health domain.

-Tracking is another effective measure to curb the spread of covid-19, in addition to physical distancing.
+Tracing is another effective measure to curb the spread of covid-19, in addition to physical distancing.
 This script can be used at a much more granular scale, such as a municipality/city. https://www.linkedin.com/posts/abdallah-bari-2a788b14_covid19-patterns-physicaldistancing-activity-6652257884052742144-7_Tv

 The data used consists of two sets, one on the virus incidence (number of cases) and one on the geo-location information of the area  where the incidence occured.
-In this study case the data on the incidence was extracted from UN World Health Organisation (WHO) daily reports and the data on the geo-location from Google.
+In this study case the data on the incidence was extraced from UN World Health Organisation (WHO) daily reports and the data on the geo-location from Google.
 Case illustration at https://github.com/abari212/covid-19/blob/master/spread_w.gif

 For the code, data can be prepared as two datasets: